Schnyder woods, SLE(16), and Liouville quantum gravity: Introduction

 Then condition $\scZ|_{[0,1]}$ on the event that both $\scL$ and $\scR$ stay positive in $(0,1)$ and $\scL_1=\scR_1=0$.
-Moreover, $\scZ$ determines $(\mu_\fh,\eta)$ a.s. \end{theorem}
+Moreover, $\scZ$ determines $(\mu_\fh,\eta')$ a.s. \end{theorem}

 The singular conditioning referred to in this theorem statement can be made rigorous by a limiting procedure \cite[Section 3]{mating2}.

-In the present article we do not give detailed definitions of SLE, GFF, and LQG, because Theorem~\ref{thm:mating} (and its infinite-volume version, Theorem~\ref{thm:mating2}) allow us to work entirely on the Brownian motion side of the $(\mu_{\mathfrak{h}},\eta) \leftrightarrow \scZ$ correspondence.
-Thus most of our results and proofs can be understood by assuming these two theorems and skipping over the underlying SLE/GFF/LQG background.

-In light of the Mullin-Bernardi bijection and Theorem \ref{thm:mating}, we can say that the spanning-tree-decorated random planar map $(M_n,T_n)$ converges to $\sqrt2$-LQG decorated with an independent $\SLE_8$, in the \emph{peanosphere} sense.
-The same type of convergence has been established for several models; see \cite{burger,burger1,burger2,burger3,bipolar,bipolarII,active,Euclidean}.
-In many cases, the topology of convergence can be further improved by using special properties of the model of interest \cite{burger1,burger3,bipolarII}.
+In light of the Mullin-Bernardi bijection and Theorem \ref{thm:mating}, \nocolor{the convergence of the 2D lattice walks to the 2D Brownian motion \xin{(namely the invariance principle)} can be viewed as a convergence of the spanning-tree-decorated random planar map $(M_n,T_n)$ to $\sqrt2$-LQG decorated with an independent $\SLE_8$.
+We say that this convergence is in the \emph{peanosphere} sense.} The same type of convergence has been established for several models; see \cite{burger,burger1,burger2,burger3,bipolar,bipolarII,active,Euclidean}.
+In many cases, the topology of convergence can be further improved by using special properties of the model of interest \cite{burger1,burger3,bipolarII}. \nocolor{In particular, results in~\cite{BHS19} are crucial to the aforementioned convergence in~\cite{hs-cardy-embedding} under conformal embedding.
+See~\cite{ghs-survey} for a survey on the mating of trees theory and its application to random planar maps.} \nocolor{We will provide more background on SLE, GFF, and LQG in Section~\ref{sec:lqg}.
+But we emphasize that the mating of trees framework allows us to work mostly on the Brownian motion side.
+Thus most of the paper does not require this background.}